freistil/dc_pixelaccess/README.md

 a little module, that inserts some Javascript to correct missing node access counter updates when using a reverse proxy like Varnish.

+Just put the module in sites/all/modules, activate it and you should be done.

 It looks for anonymous sessions and does its work there.
 But it respects logged in users, where everything should go pass the cache and statistics should normally.

-## Usage
+## robots.txt

-1. Just put the module in sites/all/modules, activate it and you should be done.
-2. Active the Block and put it into the footer.
-3. Put the following line into your robots.txt to prevent accidental access:
+Put the following line into your robots.txt to prevent accidental access:

 `Disallow: /ajax/dc_pixelaccess_stats.php`

 ## Credits